 From genes cooperating to form organisms to animals cooperating to form societies, all of life is social.
 Social behaviours, including cooperation, aggression, mating, and parenting, have historically been confined to studies of organismal- or population-level phenotypes.
 Thanks to the “-omics” revolution, it is now possible to dissect the evolution of these behaviours to the genotypic level.
 Furthermore, in the study of mutualisms, genomics have been used to unveil previously hidden microsymbionts, while transcriptomics, metabolomics and proteomics have identified which genetic and metabolic pathways are used and therefore how individuals are interacting.
 Omics methodologies can be used to identify social ‘cheats’ and infer evolutionary dynamics in natural populations, and will be central to examining the consequences of social behaviours for genome evolution and gene expression, both within and between species.
 This symposium will bring together researchers using omic approaches to clarify fundamental aspects of sociobiology and behavioural ecology including who is interacting and how, and those attempting to link the occurrence of social behaviours with variation across the genome, transcriptome and metabolome.

-Invited speaker: Sandra B. Andersen “Long-term social dynamics drive loss of function in pathogenic bacteria”
+Invited speaker: Sandra B. Andersen “Use of genomics to identify social interactions in a population of pathogenic bacteria”

 S9.
 Mechanisms of communication and recognition in social evolution